7 Things to Do When Business is Slow

 • Updating and organizing my passwords.

-BONUS: Consider Offering Some Items on Your “No” List
+Bonus: Consider Offering Some Items on Your “No” List

 After going through my own slow spell very recently, I was considering applying for a part-time job.
 But then I had an epiphany: would I rather work for someone else or do work I don’t totally love in my own business?